-The Valle Ancho Project is a significant land package held by the Province of Catamarca that covers approximately 1,000 km2 of underexplored and highly prospective ground on the Argentine side of Chile’s Maricunga Gold Belt.
-More than 100 million ounces of gold have been defined on the Chilean side of the border whereas the Argentine side has seen much less exploration despite having similar geology.
-The Company has entered into an option agreement with the Province of Catamarca and can earn a 100% interest in the Project by completing $8.2 million in expenditures over 2 years.
+The Valle Ancho Project is a significant land package held by the Province of Catamarca that covers approximately 1,000 km2 of underexplored and highly prospective ground on the Argentinian side of Chile's Maricunga Gold Belt.
+More than 100 million ounces of gold have been defined on the Chilean side of the border whereas the Argentinian side has seen much less exploration despite having similar geology.
+The Company has entered into an option agreement with the Province of Catamarca and can earn a 100% interest in the Project by completing $8.0 million in expenditures by December 2022.

 The project area was initially explored in the 1990's resulting in the identification of several interesting gold and copper-gold targets.
 While not independently verified by the Company, historical drill intercepts include 62 metres at 1.0 g/t gold, and 108 metres at 1.0 g/t gold.
 Despite the encouraging results obtained by earlier explorers the area was not available for exploration for most of the last 20 years The main targets lie along a major northwest trending structural corridor called the Valle Ancho Lineament.
 Many of the major deposits in the Andes are spatially related to similar northwest trending lineaments.